MP 41x15x10 / N38 - neodymium magnet

 Apart from immense power, neodymium magnets have the following advantages:

-- Significant importance in modern technologies – are utilized in computer drives, electric drive mechanisms, medical apparatus or other modern machines.
+- Wide application in modern technologies – are utilized in HDD drives, electric motors, medical apparatus or very modern machines.

 Disadvantages of neodymium magnets: